 Projects must convey a high standard of architectural quality as a prevalent form of cultural expression.
-With space, form and aesthetic impact of utmost significance, the material manifestation of the design must make a positive and lasting contribution to the physical, human and cultural environment.
+With space, form, and aesthetic impact of utmost significance, the material manifestation of the design must make a positive and lasting contribution to the physical and social environment.

-- Architectural quality and aesthetic impact, specifically concerning space, spatial sequences, movement, tactility of materials, light and ambiance.
+- Architectural excellence and aesthetic impact, specifically concerning space, spatial sequences, movement, tactility of materials, light, air quality, and ambiance.

 January 21, 2015 | "Place" Example | Bangkok, Thailand

 Addressing notoriously congested traffic conditions, this concept revives ancient canals of the city to create a modern network of waterways to supplement existing Metropolitan Rapid Transit.
 A train-to-boat transfer station and pier will then be built at various intersections of canal lines and rail stations.
 The development of water transport will reduce commuting time and provide social services at key locations, and includes flood control and pollution reduction measures.

 Over a hundred years ago, these canals were being used as trade and transit routes, and a lifestyle connected to the waterways was a Thai characteristic.
 Palaces, ancient temples and communities are also located on the waterfront.
 Resurrected Canals will enhance tourism promotion as well as contemporary development.See more